aboutcode-org/scancode-workbench/docs/source/ui-reference/chart-summary-view.rst

-With the chart summary view, a user can select a node in the directory tree (i.e., a directory, folder or file) and display a horizontal bar chart listing the values identified in the scanned codebase -- that is, the clues detected by ScanCode Toolkit -- for a number of different attributes.
+With the chart summary view, a user can select a node in the directory tree (i.e., a directory, folder or file) and display a horizontal bar chart listing the values identified in the scanned codebase, i.e. the ScanCode Toolkit detections, for a number of different attributes.

 The attributes are a subset of the columns displayed in the table view, and can be